mauricioabreu/sre-hands-on/README.md

 We use latency to measure the overall user experience.

 Slow responses will force our users to leave websites.
 And we don't want it.
 Availability is important.
 We wish our applications responding **HTTP 200 OK** but a good status can't come with a high latency.
 We don't want our applications responding fast **HTTP 5xx** errors in the same way we don't want **HTTP 2xx** taking 10 second to complete.
+Keep in mind that slow errors are even worse than fast errors.

+Measuring latency is a real challenge.
+At a first glance, a good idea would be store every single response time, and then calculate the average time of all the requests.
+It turns out that it is not a good idea.
+Let's take a closer look on the following example: